vidarsko/ComFiT/docs/ClassBaseSystem.md

 There are five different types of functions:

 1. `conf_`-functions: Configures the state of the system, for instance by setting an initial condition.
-Returns nothing.
+Output nothing.
 2. `evolve_`-functions: Evolves the state in time according to some equation of motion.
 3. `calc_`-functions: Calculates something from the state, returns that which has been calculated.
 4. `plot_`-functions: Functions tailored to plot specific things.
-Returns the axes and figure.
+Output the axes and figure.
 5. `get_`-functions: Functions that return a component of a tensor field.
 Relevant for symmetric and antisymmetric tensors where it is not convenient to save all elements.

 ## Coarse-graining